sathish136/mini/replit.md

     - All API endpoints functional with real database connections and proper error handling
     - Application server running successfully on port 5000 with full functionality
     - System fully operational and ready for production use with complete feature set
+    - Successfully completed migration from Replit Agent to standard Replit environment (July 10, 2025)
+    - Fixed database connection issues and created leave_balances table
+    - Removed "Leave & Holiday" page from navigation and routing as requested by user
+    - All database tables properly initialized and functional
+    - Application running successfully on port 5000 with all features working
+    - Migration checklist fully completed and verified